-From the metrics and processes you should be tracking and optimizing to prioritizing competing sales goals, this book acts as a practical guide on the ways to manage a growing sales team .
-The comprehensive resource will help you improve your day-to-day and yearly results across the team.
+From the metrics and processes you should be tracking to prioritizing sales goals, this book acts as a practical guide on the ways to manage a growing sales team.
+This comprehensive resource will help you improve your day-to-day and yearly results across the team.

 4. Sales Management.
-Simplified.: The Straight Truth About Getting Exceptional Results from Your Sales Team
+Simplified.
+The Straight Truth About Getting Exceptional Results from Your Sales Team by Mike Weinberg

-This book reveals the reasons why sales teams typically fall short of their goals and how sales management style and tactics are often to blame.
-With a combination of straightforward, tell-it-like-it-is advice and entertaining anecdotes, this read will help you avoid the common mistakes that can be detrimental to any sales team's success.
+This book reveals the reasons why sales teams typically fall short of their goals and how sales management tactics are often to blame.
+With a combination of straightforward, tell-it-like-it-is advice, this read will help you avoid the common mistakes that can be detrimental to any sales team's success.

 Begin Managing Your Sales Team

-Sales management isn't a simple process, but it's a critical role that can impact your business's bottom line.
-There are a lot of moving parts and intricacies, but with the right strategies and processes, you can effectively manage your reps, team goals, and all relationships (both internal and external).
+Sales management isn't a simple process, but a critical role that can impact your business's bottom line.
+There are a lot of moving parts and intricacies, but with the right strategies, you can effectively manage your reps, goals, and relationships.

-So, begin thinking about the sales management strategies you'll implement on your team and the resources you'll incorporate to help you along the way.
+So, begin thinking about the sales management strategies you'll implement and the resources you'll incorporate to help you along the way.